ihassantariq/grp28-hw5/README.md

 3. François Chassaing

 ## Description
-There were two mendatory tasks.
+There were two mandatory tasks.

 1. In the first task we have tried to answer
 RQ1.
 Build the graph G=(V, E), where V is the set of articles and E the hyperlinks among them, and provide its basic information: